 (1) Always align the patent strategy with the business goal of the company.

-(2) Setup a two-way coordinating mechanism between RD apartment and IP apartment.
+(2) Set up a two-way coordinating mechanism between R&D and IP departments.

 (3) Along with the R&D proceeding, deploy patents covering scope from as large as compound screening technologies, to as small as certain administration dosage of a drug.